-- 3. (1) A permit holder must prepare and maintain a program in accordance with CSA Z246.2. - (2) A permit holder must review and, if necessary, update the program - (a) at least once every 3 years, - (b) after a significant change occurs in the types of hazards and risks arising from the permit holder's energy resource activities that are the subject of the permit holder's plan, - (c) after an evaluation of the response to a level 3 incident is completed in accordance with CSA Z246.2, and - (d) at any time the permit holder becomes aware of a deficiency in the program that risks the safety of emergency response staff, the permit holder's employees or the public. - (3) A program is prescribed for the purposes of section 38 (1) (b) of the Act. [am.
+- 3. (1) A permit holder must prepare and maintain a program in accordance with CSA Z246.2. - (2) A permit holder must review and, if necessary, update the program - (a) at least once every 3 years, - (b) after a significant change occurs in the types of hazards and risks arising from the permit holder's oil and gas activities that are the subject of the permit holder's plan, - (c) after an evaluation of the response to a level 3 incident is completed in accordance with CSA Z246.2, and - (d) at any time the permit holder becomes aware of a deficiency in the program that risks the safety of emergency response staff, the permit holder's employees or the public. - (3) A program is prescribed for the purposes of section 38 (1) (b) of the Act.

+(SUB)Training plan

+A permit holder must develop a training plan that takes into account all of the elements referred to in clause A.4.9.2 of Annex A of CSA Z246.2. [en.
 B.C.
 Reg.
-202/2023, Sch.
-3.]

-Training plan

-4. A permit holder must develop a training plan that takes into account all of the elements referred to in clause A.4.9.2 of Annex A of CSA Z246.2.
+226/2021.]